Time to License your Dog!

 If you no longer have your dog, please let us know via email or phone.

-September 8th and 9th from 10AM to 2 PM.
+June 16th from 9AM to 4 PM from Rte 5A to the top of the blacktop to replace a culvert.
 If you have questions- please call the Road Foreman at 802-624-6424.

 Show More